technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

 - It helps automate actions like sending notifications, updating records, or triggering approvals based on new entries.

+**Note:** If the SharePoint site link doesn’t appear, sign in to the environment.
+Then, check the "On-premises" box and fill in the required details to continue.

 4. Search and select **Create item** trigger from **SharePoint** section